cyberark/conjur-azure-devops-extension/README.md

 This section describes how to set up the API Authentication for Conjur OSS or Enterprise

 1. Define the API Authentication policy

-     a.
-Create a policy that defines the API Authentication, for example BotApp.
+- Create a policy that defines the API Authentication, for example BotApp.
 ```yaml
 - !policy
   id: BotApp